 Seattle Public Utilities and King County are working together to build an underground storage tunnel to reduce the amount of polluted water that spills into the Lake Washington Ship Canal from Ballard, Fremont, Wallingford, and Queen Anne.
 The 2.7-mile, approximately 18’ diameter tunnel will capture and temporarily hold polluted stormwater and sewage that overflows during heavy rains.
 When the storm passes, flows will be sent to King County’s treatment plant to be treated and discharged.

 Learn more about work in your neighborhood:

-This project will keep approximately 70 gallons of polluted stormwater and sewage out of the Lake Washington Ship Canal, Salmon Bay, and Lake Union each year.
+This project will keep approximately 70 million gallons of polluted stormwater and sewage out of the Lake Washington Ship Canal, Salmon Bay, and Lake Union each year.
 The project will limit CSOs to no more than one per outfall per year on average, in compliance with state and federal laws.